 Expanded services for Low Socioeconomic, Homeless, Foster Youth and English Learner student groups will be provided through parent liaisons throughout the district.
-Targeted family support to increase parent engagement and student connectedness will be provided. with regard to graduation rates, attendance, and dropout rates, school discipline rates, and participation in socialemotional supports.
+Targeted family support to increase parent engagement and student connectedness will be provided.

-SUSD works in collaboration with our Homeless/McKinney Vento Department: Will support the enrollment, attendance, and achievement of homeless students to ensure they receive equal access to educational opportunities.
-Provide services and assistance in the following areas: Direct services Pre-K thru 12: Intakes with families and unaccompanied youth referred to our Program, Case Management/Home visits for families and unaccompanied youth which include oneon-one direct contact, school visits and education and information regarding their rights under the Homeless Education Act.
+LE 7.1: "Whole-Family" Response and Resources Parent Liaison LE 7.2: Social Services Case Manager & Community Assist Serving Foster Youth LE 7.3: Serving Homeless Students services and assistance in the following areas: Direct services Pre-K thru 12: Intakes with families and unaccompanied youth referred to our Program, Case Management/Home visits for families and unaccompanied youth which include oneon-one direct contact, school visits and education and information regarding their rights under the Homeless Education Act.
 Advocate for families and unaccompanied youth, attend CPS family meetings and other outside interventions, crisis intervention skills, case management, community resources to support the family towards stabilization and better school attendance, maintain documentation on all services provided to youth, and coordinate with transportation to arrange for services for homeless children and youth.

-Expanded services for Low

-Socioeconomic, Homeless, Foster Youth and English Learner student groups will be provided through parent liaisons throughout the district.
+Expanded services for Low Socioeconomic, Homeless, Foster Youth and English Learner student groups will be provided through parent liaisons throughout the district.
 Targeted family support to increase parent engagement and student connectedness will be provided..